-Gospel tract a simple and effective way to share the gospel.
-Carry it along wherever you go.
-Do not just distribute, share it, and get pre-believers interested in it.
-Give it to pre-believers to read it.
-Use it as an invitation for the gospel meeting.
+Gospel tracts are a simple and effective way to share the gospel.
+Carry some with you wherever you go.
+Do not just give it away, share it and get pre-believers interested.
+Give it to pre-believers to read and. use it as an invitation for the gospel meeting.
 How can we learn to share more gospel stories and life changing testimonies with friends?
 Would sharing the gospel in video or infographic be more meaningful than forwarding news or jokes?

-Invitation to gospel meeting.
-Identify who we are going to invite for the gospel meeting.
-Be specific.
-Write down the names and pray for their salvation.
-How do we approach and invite gospel friends to the gospel meeting?
-What can we do differently having learned from previous programmes such as the “Go tell 5”, musical, singspiration or parents night?
-Sound simple but how we do it prayerfully that pre-believers or gospel friends do come and with prepared hearts?
-How do we invite unsaved family members, colleagues at work and friends in schools?
+Invitation to the gospel meeting.
+Identify persons whom we intend to invite for the gospel meeting.
+Be specific - write down their names and pray for their salvation.
+How do we approach and invite loved ones and friends to the gospel meeting?
+Having learnt from previous programmes such as the “Go tell 5”, musical, singspiration and parents night, what can we do differently?
+Sounds simple - but how do we do it prayerfully such that loved ones and friends do come and, with prepared hearts?
+How do we invite unsaved family members, colleagues and friends from school?

 Usher.
-Would usher make gospel friends, maybe their first visit to church for some, feel most welcome?
-Take the initiative of wearing nametag during Sunday school as an example.
-Many often asked, “What is the purpose of wearing a nametag?”
-The simple answer is to know one another, calling each other by our name.
+Would an usher make loved ones and friends – some of whom may be their first visit to a church feel more welcomed?
+Take the initiative of wearing a nametag during Sunday school as an example - many often asked, “What is the purpose of wearing a nametag?”
+The answer simply is, “To know one another and to call each other by name”.
 Not the child of so-and-so or the parent of this Sunday school student.
-The real question we should be asking is, “Why is wearing a nametag so difficult?”
-Personal evangelism start by getting to know one another better, by name.
-May the Lord grant us wisdom to be faithful and serve with an excellent spirit even in small thing.
+The real question we should be asking is, “Why is wearing a nametag so difficult?”.
+Personal evangelism begins by getting to know one another better, by our names.
+May the Lord grant us wisdom to be faithful and serve with an excellent spirit even in small things.

-Singing is more than a warm-up for the sermon or a part of the service.
+Singing is more than a warm-up for the sermon or just a part of the service.
 “Let the word of Christ dwell in you richly, teaching and admonishing one another in all wisdom, singing psalms and hymns and spiritual songs, with thankfulness in your hearts to God.”
 (Col 3:16).
 As we sing psalms, hymns, and spiritual songs together, we are promised that the word of Christ will dwell in us richly.
-Singing will bring thankfulness in our hearts to God.
-Singing grabs our attention and focuses us on God.
-The good news is shared through the gospel songs sung at gospel meeting.
+Singing brings thankfulness into our hearts to God, grabs our attention and focuses us on God.
+The good news is also shared through the gospel songs sung at a gospel meeting.
 Hence, gospel songs complement the speaker’s gospel message.
-How shall we then choose the songs to be sung at the gospel meeting?
-How shall we pray so the song leader, musician, speaker, translator and hearers are all in one spirit?
+How then shall we choose the songs to be sung at the gospel meeting?
+How shall we pray so that the song leader, musician, speaker, translator and hearers are all in one spirit?